gamzefidan/finans-analiz/README.md

-# Kişisel Finans Analiz Uygulaması
+# PERSONAL FINANCE ANALYSIS APPLICATION

-- Bu proje, kişisel gelir ve giderleri takip etmeyi sağlayan basit bir React uygulamasıdır.
+- This project is a simple React application that allows users to track their personal income and expenses.
-  Kullanıcılar gelir ve gider ekleyebilir, aylık maaşlarını girip kalan miktarı görüntüleyebilir ve gider dağılımını grafik üzerinden inceleyebilir.
+  Users can add income and expense entries, input their monthly salary, view the remaining balance, and analyze expense distribution through a chart.

-# Özellikler
+# FEATURES

-1. Gelir ve gider ekleme
+1. Add income and expense entries

-2. Tarih, kategori ve miktar bilgileriyle detaylı kayıt
+2. Record detailed information including date, category, and amount

-3. LocalStorage kullanımı (veriler tarayıcıda saklanır)
+3. Data storage using LocalStorage (kept in the browser)

-4. Aylık maaş giriş alanı
+4. Monthly salary input field

-5. Kalan para ve toplam özet hesaplaması
+5. Automatic calculation of remaining balance and summary totals

-6. Gider dağılımını gösteren pasta grafiği (Recharts)
+6. Expense distribution pie chart (Recharts)

-7. Saydam arka plan (blur efekti) ile modern arayüz
+7. Modern interface with transparent background (blur effect)

-8. Binlik ayırıcı format (örnek: 30.000 TL)
+8. Thousand separator formatting (e.g., 30,000 TL)

-# Kullanılan Teknolojiler
+# TECHNOLOGIES USED

 1. React